 Yes.
 I see a limited number of clients at a reduced rate.
 If you are interested in working with me but are concerned that it would be a financial hardship, please call me to discuss your circumstances and if I have any reduced rate slots available.

 What if I have to cancel?

-If you miss a session without canceling, or cancel with less than 24 hours notice, you must pay for that session at our next regularly scheduled meeting.
+If you miss a session without canceling, or cancel with less than 24 hours notice, you must pay for that session in full.
 I realize that life happens and some things can’t be avoided, so some exceptions can be made.
 Also, if you reschedule within the same week you will not be charged for the missed session.

 Do you keep our sessions confidential?